ivoras/llmaboutpage/README.md

 ## Useless information

 Vibe-coded in a third world country with love, in one afternoon.
+Bugs are expected.